SomeoneHX/E3-1230-v2-Hackintosh-OpenCore-efi/README.md

 - Use Disk Utility to erase your target drive as APFS, then proceed with the installation.
 - The system will reboot several times; **each time choose the `Install macOS` entry** (or the newly appeared `macOS` partition) from the OpenCore menu.
 - During the entire installation the display will run without GPU acceleration (slow, low resolution).
 This is normal because the AMD drivers require AVX2 patches that are not yet applied.
+- This is expected because the `-amd_no_dgpu_accel` flag is temporarily used.

 ### 3. First Boot and Post‑Install
 After the final reboot, you will reach the desktop. **Do not sign into iCloud yet.** The system will feel sluggish because neither the GPU nor CPU power management is active.

 ### 4. Apply OpenCore Legacy Patcher (OCLP)
+- Ensure that the boot-args still contain `-amd_no_dgpu_accel` before OCLP begins patching, otherwise the process may hang or black screen.
 - Download the latest [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher).
 - Launch OCLP and click **Post Install Root Patch**.
 - OCLP will detect your AMD GPU and patch the necessary drivers (e.g., `AMDRadeonX4000.kext`) to work without AVX2 instructions.
 - Follow the prompts to apply the patches, then **reboot**.
+- After rebooting from OCLP patches, remove `-amd_no_dgpu_accel` from boot-args, then reboot again to ensure full GPU acceleration.
 - After this reboot, the GPU should be fully accelerated (Metal supported).

 ### 5. Verify / Regenerate CPU Power Management